scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/week-three-2025-power-rankings/index.md

 #### Week Three Points: 127.85

 Look at that!
-I've had negative luck, but I'm still in second place.
+I've had negative luck, but I'm still in second place by $$w_o$$.
 Shout out to the Minnesota D/ST for making me $20 this week for the highest score.
 As a lifelong USC fan since June, I've always believed in Caleb Williams.
 He's looking like a top-5 fantasy QB.
 Bijan Robinson and Ken Walker are forming a strong RB corps, but I'm feeling thin with the season-ending injury to James Conner.
 I've been able to get to a great start, even with Justin Jefferson yet to have an